 It is advised to make use of the right ball hitch sizes for your towing system.
 This is because the maximum weight rating of the towing system equates to the lowest rated item found in the system.
 Even the diameter of the ball hitch should be the same as the trailer coupler like 1-7/8 inches, 2 inches, or 2 inches- 5/16 inches.
 This is due to the reason that an undersized ball allows the trailer to just bounce loose.

-Moreover, the diameter of the shank should also fall the same with the hole diameter in the right ball mount selected.
+Moreover, the diameter of the shank should also fall the same as the hole diameter in the right ball mount selected.
 The length of the shank should also be long enough to about two threads.
 The purpose of which is to be visible once the hitch ball is already installed.
 This is also when the nut has completely been tightened.

 2-Inch or 2-5/16 Inch Ball

-One more thing to keep in mind is that a two-inch or two and 5/16 inch balls are considered as a standard size ball.
-For a two-inch ball, it is also fairly recommended to have a ball hitch sizes having two-inch diameter including a medium shank of part#19247.
+One more thing to keep in mind is that two-inch or two and 5/16 inch balls are considered as a standard size ball.
+For a two-inch ball, it is also fairly recommended to have a ball hitch size having a two-inch diameter including a medium shank of part#19247.
 And if a ball mount is needed, a ball mount of 2-3/4 inch rise or 4-inch drop, part # 2753 is advisable to be purchased.

 2-Inch Ball-1 Inch Diameter x 21/8 Inch Long Shank-Chrome-7,500 lbs

 This one is a good choice of ball hitch as it is classified as a standard ball.
 It is chrome-plated steel and a two-inch diameter ball.
-It features 2-1/8 inch shank length and 1-inch diameter shank.
-It also has 7500 lbs GTW and is classified under the Class III.
+It features 2-1/8 inch shank length and a 1-inch diameter shank.
+It also has 7500 lbs GTW and is classified under Class III.
 This one is great because it is tow-ready already.

 Ball Hitch Size Needed by Your Trailer